Curator Maylin Pérez on Art Market Challenges and Pitfalls of Art Shipping

 What are the main principles of buying and selling art?
 What do you have to consider when shipping art?
 With the rise of crypto art, will we see a decline in traditional art forms?
 Fine Art Shippers asked these questions to independent art curator and advisor Maylin Pérez.

 Maylin Pérez has collaborated with organizations and collections around the world, including Paris Photo, the Museum of Contemporary Art in Panama, the Japan Foundation, and the Toledo Foundation in Mexico.
-She is co-founder of Fototeca de Panamá, which promotes local photography internationally.
+She is a co-founder of Fototeca de Panamá, which promotes local photography internationally.

 Over the past decade, she has organized dozens of exhibitions and events for institutions and private collectors, with a special focus on promoting culture through art and design.